 In 1999 she moved to Atlanta, Georgia where she continued to develop her rabbinic skills.
 She was the founding rabbi for the Weinstein Hospice, a hospice which focuses on the needs of the greater Atlanta Jewish community.
 She was the rabbi for Temple B’nai Israel on the far south side of Atlanta and assisted its members in building their first synagogue home.
 In 2001, she became the Associate rabbi for Temple Emanu-El, a 750 family congregation, and then became its Senior Rabbi in 2004.
 She has taught in Atlanta’s Melton School, Emory University, and has served on the boards of the trans-denominational National Association for Jewish Chaplains, chairing its Certification Commission, The Weber School, the Faith Trust Institute, the Central Conference of American Rabbis and the Jewish Federation of Greater Atlanta, and was the treasurer and Vice President of the Atlanta Rabbinical Association.
 In May 2011, she was awarded the Doctor of Divinity degree upon the 25th anniversary of her ordination.

 In June 2011, she returned to Cincinnati and the HUC-JIR/Cincinnati campus.
 She again holds the post of Adjunct Associate Professor of Human Relations and supervises the programs in Clinical Pastoral Education as well as teaches course in related content.
 She become the Chair of Chaplaincy Certification for the NAJC once again and is a member of the regional accreditation commission of the ACPE.

-She is married to Dr. Michael B Gladson and is the mother of Reuven, Lauren, Ari (a rabbinical student at the Cincinnati campus), Gavriella, and Adina.
+She was married to Dr. Michael B. Gladson, z"l, and is the mother of Reuven, Lauren, Ari (a rabbinical student at the Cincinnati campus), Gavriella, and Adina.